 Skip to main content

-In the Business in Italy Program, students study the effects of globalization on Italian business.
+Throughout the on-campus meetings for the Business in Italy Program, students study the effects of globalization on Italian business.
 The on-campus course is designed to broaden the global perspective of students who have chosen studies in business and management.
-We will focus on the unique role that Italy plays in the world economy and more specifically on the history, culture, and management practices that enable Italian business to influence the worldwide markets for high-end designer consumer products.
-All this will be accomplished through readings, research, and discussions taking place both in the classroom on campus and during the trip in Italy.
+The program focuses on the unique role that Italy plays in the world economy and, more specifically, on the history, culture, and management practices that enable Italian businesses to influence the worldwide markets for high-end designer consumer products.
+All this will be accomplished through readings, research, and discussions that take place in the classroom on campus and continue throughout the duration of the trip.

-As is often said, one learns best about oneself in reference to some well-defined other.
-In this context, we expect that understanding the nature of business and management in a different country will likely expose opportunities and vulnerabilities that may be embedded in our taken-for-granted practices at home.
-Contemplating business and culture in another land is good global business education at home.
-The field trip to Italy takes place over a 10-12 day period.
-We travel as a group, beginning and ending our journey at Boston's Logan Airport together.
-While in Italy we travel by chartered bus.
-The field trip provides an intense group experience that students have often said builds lasting memories and friendships.
+Understanding the nature of business and management in a different country will expose students to opportunities and vulnerabilities that may be embedded in our taken-for-granted practices at home.
+Contemplating business and culture in another land is part of a good global business education.
+The field trip to Italy takes place over a 12- to 13-day period.
+Those participating in the program travel as a group, beginning and ending the journey at Boston's Logan Airport.
+In Italy, the group travels by chartered bus.
+Students have often said that the field trip is an intense group experience that builds lasting memories and friendships.

 THE COMBINED APPROACH

-Students will travel with two-three Isenberg School representatives to Italy for a first-hand look at Italian business and culture.
-Accompanied by at least two faculty members from the Isenberg School of Management, students will visit cities, such as Venice, Florence, and Rome with day trips to nearby locations of interest.
-Students will meet, with business people to observe business in action, and they will visit cultural and historical sites to get a feel of the societal undercurrents.
+Following that, students travel as a group for a first-hand look at Italian business and culture.
+Accompanied by two faculty members from the Isenberg School of Management, students will visit cities such as Rome, Florence, Bologna, and Venice, with day trips to nearby locations of interest.
+Unique opportunities allow students to meet with businesspeople to observe business in action and visit cultural and historical sites to get a feel for the societal undercurrents.

 More about the Program